-Nest Sense uses its unique Auto-Schedule feature to create a comfortable temperature schedule from the changes you make to the temperature in your home or business.
+Nest Sense uses its unique Auto-Schedule feature to create a comfortable temperature schedule from the changes that you make to the temperature in your home or business.

 How it works